Ecommerce Returns Management

 Unfortunately, automation can be difficult.
-Even with modern eCommerce platforms, easy integration isn’t always available between the platform and the ERP you’re using.
+Even with modern eCommerce platforms, easy integration isn’t always available between the platform and the warehouse management system or order fulfillment system you’re using.
 That can result in time-consuming manual work for requesting and entering information.

 It’s an inefficient workflow that’s prone to errors.
 You may lose records and experience delays in return processing.

-Automating the ecommerce return management process is likely the most ideal choice because:
+Automating the ecommerce returns management process is likely the most ideal choice because:

 Adjust your return policy

-The simple act of having a return policy can impact your sales and influence whether a customer chooses to shop at your store.
+The simple act of having an eCommerce return policy can impact your sales and influence whether a customer chooses to shop at your store.
 According to UPS study, 88% of shoppers review return policies while shopping online, with 67% checking the return policy before completing a purchase.

 Unfortunately, 15% of shoppers will completely abandon the purchase if the return policy is unclear or unfavorable.